The Ultimate Discounts And Savings Guide for People with Disabilities — 60+ Discounts To Take Advantage Of Now

 A list of ways to save on housing and upgrades to make your home more accessible

-Tips for saving on everyday items, travel, and entertainment
+Tips for saving and “disability discounts” for everyday items, travel, tech, and entertainment

 A list of organizations that are helpful resources for people with disabilities

 So without further ado, let’s get started!